Australia and sanctions

 - fake or suspicious-looking documentation (identity documents, commercial documentation etc); and

 - any other unusual or inconsistent information.

 These things may or may not be an indicator of suspicious activity.
-If something makes you uncertain or raises your suspicion, please note this on your request for an inquiry or application for a permit.
+If something makes you uncertain or raises your suspicion, please note this on your request for an indicative assessment or application for a permit.

-If you come across activity which you suspect may contravene Australian sanctions law, you should notify ASO by emailing us at email@example.com and notify the Australian Federal Police (AFP).
+If you come across activity which you suspect may contravene Australian sanctions law, you should notify the ASO by using the Contact Us form on Pax and notify the Australian Federal Police (AFP).